TEIC/website/src/activities/council/meetings/tei-technical-council-p5-teleconference-2026-07-14.md

 #### TEI Conference / F2F Meeting updates
   * Conference schedule: [https://tei2026.tei-c.org/schedule.html](https://tei2026.tei-c.org/schedule.html)
-  * Treasurer is seeking estimated expenses: Diane Jackaki (in new Treasurer role) is seeking estimates of our travel expenses to help with Anticipated Expenses section of Treasurer Report at the AGM.
+  * Treasurer is seeking estimated expenses: Diane Jackaki (in new Treasurer role) is seeking estimates of our travel expenses to help with "Anticipated Expenses"-section of Treasurer Report at the AGM.
 Please respond privately to her in the Slack Board-Council channel.

 #### “It's Time for P6” Panels at TEI and Editopia conferences
   * P6 Slides for Conferences subgroup: EBB, RV, and MS